Strategy 1: Automatically answer 15% of tickets directly in your chat widget

 — Alisa Ogden, Sales Manager at VESSEL

-Common use cases for interactive Flows
+Common use cases for multi-step Flows

-Interactive Flows are completely customizable.
+Flows are completely customizable.
 With Gorgias’s Flow Builder, you can create branching interactions to provide the best answer for any set of customer inputs.

-- Product matching: Help customers find the right collection, product, size, or color.
+• Product matching: Help customers find the right collection, product, size, or color.

-- Nuanced order or product questions: Give customers the most accurate troubleshooting advice based on the state of their product, delivery, etc.
+• Nuanced order or product questions: Give customers the most accurate troubleshooting advice based on the state of their product, delivery, etc.

-- Regional questions: Show only the most relevant information (usually for shipping and returns) based on the customer’s location.
+• Regional questions: Show only the most relevant information (usually for shipping and returns) based on the customer’s location.

-- Delivery estimates: Give the most accurate estimate based on any variety of factors, from product type to time of order.
+• Delivery estimates: Give the most accurate estimate based on any variety of factors, from product type to time of order.

-- Persona-based answers: If you sell to different personas (for example: B2C vs. B2B, or horse owners vs. dog owners), you can direct them to the correct answers or product collections with a Flow.
+• Persona-based answers: If you sell to different personas (for example: B2C vs. B2B, or horse owners vs. dog owners), you can direct them to the correct answers or product collections with a Flow.

 Want to get started with Flows?
-Here’s a step-by-step guide to set them up.
+Here’s a step-by-step guide to set them up

-Additional best practices for interactive and Quick Response Flows
+Additional best practices for Flows

 Use all 6 spaces for Flows

-Auto-expand your widget on the homepage
+Auto-expand your Chat on the homepage

 New to Order Management Flows?
 Learn how to set them up with this step-by-step guide.